parimalp/awslabs_2017_4/Connecting_to_AWS_lab.md

 After completing this lab, you will be able to:

 - Connect to an AWS EC2 F1 instance using the provided credentials
-- Starting an instance
+- Start an instance
-- Starting a RDP (Remote Desktop Protocol) session
+- Start a RDP (Remote Desktop Protocol) session
-- Closing the RDP session
+- Close the RDP session
-- Stopping the instance
+- Stop the instance

 ## Step 1: Login into the AWS and starting an F1 instance